 8 pm: Dinner at One of Abu Dhabi’s Best Restaurants

 No Abu Dhabi stopover is complete without experiencing one of their best restaurants.
-And in Abu Dhabi, there is so many to choose from.
+And there are so many to choose from!
 If you’re into seafood, head to Finz at the Beach Rotana complex.
-For traditional middle eastern cuisine, Li Beirut at the Jumeirah Hotel Etihad Towers is hands-down some of the best I’ve ever had.
+For traditional middle eastern cuisine, Li Beirut at the Jumeirah Hotel Etihad Towers is possibly the best I’ve ever eaten.
 Also check out Zuma (Japanese), BOA Steakhouse, Hakkasan at the Emirates Palace Hotel, or Tamba (Indian).

-Tip: Ask your hotel concierge to make reservations on your behalf, and book early during the peak tourist season (November to March).
+Pro Tip: Ask your hotel concierge to make a reservation on your behalf, and book early during the peak tourist season (November to March).

 9 am: Wander Around the Louvre, Abu Dhabi

 On the second day of your Abu Dhabi itinerary, start with a wander through time at the modern Louvre Abu Dhabi museum.
 You’ll see various artworks and artifacts, sculptures, and paintings, dating as far back as the ancient Egyptians to the 21stCentury.
-The architecture of the Louvre Abu Dhabi is also a feature in itself and it’s well worth a wander around the grounds even if just to marvel at the spectacular helix dome roof.
+The architecture of the Louvre is also a feature in itself and it’s well worth a wander around the grounds even if just to marvel at the spectacular helix dome roof (pictured above).

 The Abu Dhabi Louvre costs 60 AED to visit (30 AED for children).
-It’s well worth paying the extra 22 AED for the audio tour, as the written descriptions on the artworks were not very explanatory.
+It’s well worth paying the extra 22 AED for the audio tour, as the written descriptions on the artworks are not very detailed.

 12 pm: Experience one of Abu Dhabi’s famous Brunches

-If your 48 hours in Abu Dhabi happens to fall on a Friday, then you’re in for a real treat.
+If your Abu Dhabi stopover happens to fall on a Friday, then you’re in for a real treat.
 Perhaps one of the UAE’s most favourite past time is their elaborate Friday brunch buffets.
 If you’re visiting any other day of the week, you can still experience brunch on a smaller scale.
 Most of these venues offer brunch any day of the week.

-Some of the best Friday brunches in Abu Dhabi can be found in the Downtown Area or Saadiyat Island.
-Try The Foundry Steak House, Safina at Saadiyat Beach Club and The Terrace on the Corniche, St Regis.
-For something a little more upmarket complete with spectacular views and French Champagne, check out Aqua at the Rosewood Abu Dhabi or Brunch in the Clouds at the St. Regis.
+Some of the best Friday brunches can be found in the Downtown Area or Saadiyat Island.
+Try The Foundry Steak House, Safina at Saadiyat Beach Club, or The Terrace on the Corniche, St Regis.
+For something a little more upmarket complete with spectacular views and French Champagne, check out Aqua at the Rosewood Hotel or Brunch in the Clouds at the St. Regis.
 Beware, these last two are extremely elaborate and will put a big dent in your hip pocket.
 Bookings are recommended.

-Traveller Tip: The Sheikh Zayed Grand Mosque is not open during the day on Fridays, so if the first day of your visit falls on a Friday, then consider swapping days one and two of this itinerary.
+Pro Tip: The Sheikh Zayed Grand Mosque is not open during the day on Fridays, so if the first day of your visit falls on a Friday, then consider swapping days one and two of this Abu Dhabi itinerary.

 3 pm: Go on a Sunset Desert Safari

 One of the most popular things to do in Abu Dhabi is a desert safari through the sand dunes.
-Dune bashing in Abu Dhabi is so much fun with some of the largest dunes in the country and the drivers are very experienced at handling a 4WD in the sand.
+Abu Dhabi has some of the largest dunes in the country and the drivers are very experienced at handling a 4WD in the sand.

 Watching the sun dip below the sand dunes is a highlight of the sunset desert safari experience.
 Alternatively, you could opt for a sunrise desert safari if you prefer.
 After sunset, you’ll be treated to camel riding and an evening of traditional Arabic-style BBQ dinner and belly dancing.
 There are many tour operators to choose from.
 Some even offer overnight desert glamping as part of the experience.